Motran

 MOTRAN is made up of business and community leaders, and the one thing we realized a long time ago, whether it is growing our existing economic base, diversifying our economy, or just reducing costs to improve business margins and make our region more competitive, improving our ability to move goods, products and services in and out of the Permian Basin in a safe and efficient manner is paramount to our success.

-There is a lot of work ahead of us and none of it is ever really easy, but I am committed to accomplishing this work and can tell you we have a very dedicated board of directors who along with our staff are also deeply committed to seeing our area prosper and grow.
+There is a lot of work ahead of us and none of it is easy, but we am committed to accomplishing this work and I can tell you we have a very dedicated board of directors who along with our staff are also deeply committed to seeing our area prosper and grow.

 As always, this work would never be possible without our MOTRAN members and strong support from citizens and community leaders throughout the region.
 We appreciate your support and look forward to great things to come in the year ahead.